Silver-spotted Skipper (Epargyreus clarus)

 Did You Know?

-- The butterfly gets its name from the silver (metallic white) band on the back of the hindwings.
+- The distinctive silver (metallic white) band on the back of the hindwings gives this butterfly its name.

-- The larvae are considered as pests, since they feed on several crop plants including soybean and kidney bean.
+- The larvae are considered pests in some regions, as they feed on various crop plants, including soybeans and kidney beans.

 Scientific Classification